a5221985/tutorials/Architecture/foundation_enterprise_architect_certification_trng.md

 	4. Capability assessment (Phase A)
 	5. Communications plan (Phase A)
 	6. Planning methodologies
+		1. We need to know how our company does planning and get involved
 	7. Organization Model for Enterprise Architecture (Prelim Phase)
 	8. Tailored Architecture Framework (Prelim Phase)
 	9. Approved Statement of Architecture Work (Phase A)